wchesley/notebook/Wazuh/rules.md

 may not cover.
 To compensate for this, organizations can create custom alert rules, which is the focus of this doc.

+> Note:
+>
+> To make Wazuh more effective with windows, and to utalize most of these rules.
+> The windows host will need [sysmon](../Windows/Sysmon/README.md) installed and configured.

 - [Rules](#rules)
 - [Understanding Rules](#understanding-rules)
   - [Rule Order](#rule-order)